unoplatform/Uno.CodeGen/doc/Immutable Generation.md

   (some are not published as opened source) to identify an entity has been immutable.
 * **ImmutableBuilderAttribute**:
-  The `[ImmutableBuilder]` is used to designate the builder able to create the target immutable type.
+  The `[ImmutableBuilder]` is used to indicate which class to use to build the target immutable type.
 The builder is expected to implement the `IImmutableBuilder<TImmutable>` interface.

 If you want, you can manually create immutable classes and use those